Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

 If \( \lambda \neq 0 \): the Schwarzschild–de Sitter metric

-When the \( \lambda \)-term is included, the Schwarzschild–de Sitter (or Kottler) metric arises:
+When the \( \lambda \)-term is included, one obtains the Schwarzschild–de Sitter (or Kottler) metric:

 Conclusion

-- The Schwarzschild metric is exact, but only for the case \( \lambda = 0 \).
+- The Schwarzschild metric is exact, but only for \( \lambda = 0 \).

-- Neglecting \( \lambda \) is usually justified for stars or planets, since \( \lambda \) is extremely small compared to local gravitational fields.
+- Neglecting \( \lambda \) is usually justified for stars or planets, because \( \lambda \) is extremely small compared to local gravitational fields.

 Reissner–Nordström–de Sitter metric

-When the Schwarzschild–de Sitter metric is combined with the Reissner–Nordström metric, the Reissner–Nordström–de Sitter solution emerges:
+When combining the Schwarzschild–de Sitter metric with the Reissner–Nordström metric, one obtains the Reissner–Nordström–de Sitter solution:

 - \( \frac{GQ^{2}}{4\pi\varepsilon_{0} c^{4} r^{2}} \): electromagnetic (charge) term — repulsive for like charges.